znsstudio/Sample-Kendo-UI-Professional/README.md

 ### Run the sample

-With the AppBuilder Windows client, you can quickly test your apps on device, in the simulator or in the native emulators.
+With the AppBuilder extension for Visual Studio, you can quickly test your apps on device, in the simulator or in the native emulators.

 1. [Run in the device simulator.][device simulator]
 1. [Run in the companion app.][companion]